-A student who leaves campus without checking out or who is absent from school without a reason allowed by law will be considered AWOL from each class she/he misses.
+A student who leaves campus without checking out or who is absent from school without a reason allowed by law will be considered AWOL from each class he/she misses.
 A student who skips a class or classes is considered to be AWOL.
 A student who fails to stay in an assigned area during a specified time by school personnel, including the Commons Area during lunch, will be considered AWOL.
 A student who is more than 5 minutes late to a class or a tardy station without a pass from school personnel is considered AWOL from class.
 A student who has not returned to class from lunch by the start of the next lunch period is considered AWOL from class.
 A student who is anywhere on campus without the consent of their current class period teacher during instructional time is considered AWOL from class.

 Per the scope of the Student Conduct Behavior Code, students can receive up to 3 days of OSS per AWOL.

-Per the discretion of the administrator, the following consequences will be administered when a student has been due processed for being AWOL from class:
+Per the discretion of the administrator, the following consequences will be administered when a student has been due processed for being AWOL from class or school.
+Please note that if a student is found in violation of going AWOL from school, consequences may be more severe.

-1st Offense: Warning - Parent Contact 2nd Offense: Intervention Room - Parent Contact 3rd Offense: Silent General's Time + 1 period of ISS - Parent Contact

-4th Offense: 2 Periods of ISS, Referral to Counselor, and Rule 10 Attendance Contract - Parent Contact

-5th Offense: 1 Day of ISS and SARC Meeting (15 & under) - Parent Contact 6th Offense: 2 Days of ISS and Behavior Correction Plan - Parent Contact 7th Offense: 1 Day of OSS and Rule 12 Behavior Contract - Parent Contact

-8th Offense: 2 Days of OSS.
+1st Offense: Warning - Parent Contact 2nd Offense: Intervention Room - Parent Contact 3rd Offense: Silent General's Time + 1 period of ISS - Parent Contact 4th Offense: 2 Periods of ISS, Referral to Counselor, and Rule 10 Attendance Contract - Parent Contact 5th Offense: 1 Day of ISS and SARC Meeting (15 & under) - Parent Contact 6th Offense: 2 Days of ISS and Behavior Correction Plan - Parent Contact 7th Offense: 1 Day of OSS and Rule 12 Behavior Contract - Parent Contact 8th Offense: 2 Days of OSS.
 Parent and student conference with school administration is required.
 9th Offense: OSS pending a Disciplinary Hearing - Parent Must Attend